ros-navigation/navigation2/nav2_route/README.md

 For the edge cases where there is no last edge (e.g. starting) or next edge (e.g. finishing), we use the radius only.
 Recall that this only applies the routing part of the navigation request, the controller will still continue tracking the path until your goal achievement defined in your local trajectory planner's configurations.
 However, any Route Operations to be performed at the start or end nodes will be slightly preempted when compared to the others.

+A special case exists for rerouting, where as if we reroute along the same edge as we were previously routing through, the tracker state will be reloaded.
+While the current edge is not reported in the route message (because the last node is passed), that information is still in the tracker to perform edge exit route operations and refined bisector-based node achievement criteria.

 ---

 # Steve's TODO list

-- [ ] goal intent extractor some min/max distance from the original or newly set one?
-Would there be cases pruning is bad?

-- [ ] live route analyzer working + plugins + rerouting + pruning start at reroute
+- [ ] Test working full system + plugins + rerouting + pruning + operations + feedback / states proper
-- [ ] Intregation coverage: tracking server + tracker state / feedback / operations correctness + completion + rerouting_start_id.
-Blocked ids?
+- [ ] Integration tests: tracking server + tracker state / feedback / operations correctness + completion. rerouting_start_id + Blocked ids?

-- [ ] Create basic file format for graph + parser.
-Vector types (regions), recursion namespaces, Operations/metadata.
+- [ ] Vector types (regions) + example file AWS + simple minimal file with metadata/operations demos + simple minimal file recursion/vectors/API demos.
 - [ ] Uncomment route server srv test for real files and implementation
 - [ ] QGIS demo + plugins for editing and visualizing graphs
+- [ ] use map for checking start/goal nodes for infra blockages not just NN.
+Evaluate K. Share costmap?

-- [ ] Quality: BT nodes, Python API, documentation, readme, tutorial (bt change, plugin customize, file field examples).
+- [ ] Quality: BT nodes, Python API, web documentation, readme, tutorial (bt change, plugin customize, file field examples).
 BT XML for first/last mile, freq. replanning, navigation using it, WPF, metrics w/ real graph sized
 - [ ] demos with route -> global -> local. outdoor non-planar. to waypoint follower (GPS?) of nodes.
-- [ ] use map for checking start/goal nodes for infra blockages not just NN.
-Evaluate K. Share costmap?
+- [ ] break up start/goal logic from goal intent extractor + cache goal id/idx in rerouting_info to grab after pruning.
+Reduces a kD-tree or graph lookup

 # Questions